 He is an IEEE senior member and the director of the Renewable Energy Innovations Laboratory.
 He was awarded the Best Paper Award in the IEEE International Renewable Energy Congress on Mar/2017.
 He is a regular reviewer for several IEEE Transactions Journals related to his research interests, and is listed as a Star Reviewer 2016 by the IEEE Transactions on Energy Conversion.

 Yousef Mahmoud received the Outstanding Teaching Assistantship Award from University of Waterloo, Canada.
-His main goal as an educator is not only to make his students successful under his supervision, but also to help them succeed throughout their careers by developing in students a desire to learn, a desire to advance, and a desire to excel in everything they do in life.
+He hopes as an educator to not only make his students successful under his supervision, but also to help them succeed throughout their careers by developing in students a desire to learn, a desire to advance, and a desire to excel.

 He has extensively worked on solar PV systems, and his featured contributions in this area are summarized: